Updated: Aug 10

 Buckwheat and Mushrooms

-I think every Russian and Ukrainian will agree with me that buckwheat and mushrooms is truly an iconic food combination for most Eastern Europeans.
-It's pretty much the heart of Russian cuisine.
+I think every Ukrainian will agree with me that buckwheat and mushrooms is truly an iconic food combination for most Eastern Europeans.
+It's pretty much the heart of our cuisine.
 We just love that flavor combo!
 It tastes like home to me.
 If you're in the mood for a soup with these flavors, check out my buckwheat soup with wild mushrooms.

 An Eastern European Twist on Risotto

 This new dish is called "grechotto."
-It's based on the Russian word for buckwheat, which is "grechka."
-Even though it's a newer dish, the ingredients are so typical for Eastern Europeans that future generations will assume this dish is really a traditional Russian national dish.
+It's based on the Ukrainian word for buckwheat, which is "grechka."
+Even though it's a newer dish, the ingredients are so typical for Eastern Europeans that future generations will assume this dish is really a traditional Ukrainian national dish.